MotionSpell/DVB-MABR-Tool/README.md

      to launch the gateway in default configuration

 3. **Viewing the Stream:**
-   - After launching the application, you can use dash.js or GPAC player to view the stream.
+   - After launching the application, you can use dash.js or the GPAC player to view the stream.
 The playback link will be provided in the terminal output for gateway mode.
    - (by default: http://127.0.0.1:8080/Manifest.mpd)
    - to use dash.js you will need to install a cors extension for your browser.